 Excursions and incursions vary from year to year depending on the curriculum topics covered in each year group.

 Each year brings with it a variety of activities available to students.
-The College offers a range of Co-curricular activities including, soccer, gymnastics, cricket, softball, swimming and cross country running.
-Students participate in Inter-school events through the Catholic Primary Schools Sports Association (CPSSA).
-This also includes a Lightning, Basketball and League Tag Carnival.
+The College offers a range of Co-curricular activities including, soccer, cricket, softball, swimming and cross country running.
+Students participate in Inter-school events and Carnivals through the Catholic Primary Schools Sports Association (CPSSA).